 An example of an opportunity is a sub-division in Riddells Creek known as ‘Barrm Birrm’ (place of many yam roots) which has high quality woodlands in private and Council ownership.
 The 100+ hectare site was subdivided into small allotments in the 1880s with the land now owned by approximately 130 different landowners.
 The site contains native vegetation of high conservation significance on the south east side of the Macedon Ranges including native orchids and the only plant endemic to the Macedon Ranges Shire – the Hairy-leaf Triggerplant.
 The site plays an important landscape connectivity role, adjoining public land at Conglomerate Gully Reserve and providing habitat links through to T Hill Flora Reserve and Mount Charlie Reserve.
 Due to the site’s natural values, high fire risk and lack of services, the land is not considered to be suitable for development and current planning controls prevent development.
 The Council operates a “gift back” scheme to encourage the transfer of private land parcels to Council but this is process is slow and relies on the voluntary participation of landowners.
 A more efficient and effective mechanism may be for government to acquire the land enabling integration into the adjoining public reserve system.

-Progress toward the target below will be monitored primarily using information developed and published by the Department of Environment, Land, Water and Planning and Parks Victoria.
+Progress toward the target below will be monitored primarily using information developed and published by the Department of Energy, Environment and Climate Action and Parks Victoria.

 Target 5.1 – New parks

 Permanent protection of vegetation and habitats on private land can be achieved in ways such as voluntary protection covenants placed on land titles.
 The Victorian Government’s biodiversity plan, Protecting Victoria’s Environment – Biodiversity 2037, sets a state-wide target for 200,000 hectares of new, permanently protected areas on private land by 2037.